r-kara/Emotion-Detector-CNN/README.md

 - Main.py: Main script to execute the code and methods.
 - Data_Labeling.py: Contains a Python code to label our dataset images
 - data_visualization.py: Script for visualizing the dataset.
+- Variant_1.py: Contains the first variant of the main CNN model.
+- Variant_2.py: Contains the second variant of the main CNN model.
+- cnn_test.py: Contains the main CNN model.
+- dataset_labeling.py: Contains a Python script to label our images in each folder of our dataset.
+- evaluation.py: Contains a Python code to evaluate the performance of our CNN models.
+- load_model.py: Contains a Python script to check our models' accuracy and make predictions on individual images.
+- Split_Dataset.py: Contains a Python script to split our images into 3 categories: Validation, Testing, and Training sets.

 2. Dataset Documentation: